-Our accommodation was basic but very spacious & extremely comfortable with three of the most important factors – hot shower, lots – & I really do mean lots – of absolutely delicious food & lovely, friendly & helpful staff.
+Our accommodation was basic but very spacious & extremely comfortable with three of the most critical factors – hot shower, lots – & I do mean lots – of absolutely delicious food & lovely, friendly & helpful staff.

 Unlike the tiger parks in India where all the tigers are named, or at least numbered, the lions have no name or identification.
-Their territory is somewhat larger than that of tigers but, with the help of local trackers, the guides & drivers get a good feel for where the lions might be.
+Their territory is more extensive than that of tigers but, with the help of local trackers, the guides & drivers get a good feel for where the lions might be.

-As always NaturesLens ensured we had the best drivers & guides & thanks to them we were privileged to have a number of amazing sightings.
-With pretty large daily camera fees – yes, here you have to pay to take a camera into the park – I chose only to take the 1DX2 with the 500mm lens expecting to see the lions from a distance … but it was not to be so!
+As always NaturesLens ensured we had the best drivers & guides & thanks to them we were privileged to have several incredible sightings.
+With pretty hefty daily camera fees – yes, here you have to pay to take a camera into the park – I chose only to take the 1DX2 with the 500mm lens expecting to see the lions from a distance … but it was not to be so!
 The majority of sightings were pretty close & as a result, I got some pretty awesome portrait shots.

-In addition to the Tigers of Bandhavgarh & the Lions of Gir, there is a lot of other amazing wildlife in India.
+In addition to the Tigers of Bandhavgarh & the Lions of Gir, there is a lot of other fantastic wildlife in India.

 Some of the birdlife is simply stunning.
 Here we have the Indian roller, a long tail shrike, Oriental white eye & Tickell’s blue flycatcher, & the stunning peacock, so lovely to see in its natural habitat.